-The best hand signatures convey authority, efficiency and creativity.
-Many people will associated these properties with the person who made the signature.
+The best hand signatures convey authority, efficiency, and creativity.
+Many people will associate these properties with the person who made the signature.
 Anyone can develop a powerful signature based on hand signatures by successful businessmen, famous entrepreneurs, and rich people.

 This article will show you how.

 - Signature vs autographs

 - How to create a hand signature?